sandeepnukala1/express-mongoose-project-2/readme.md

 - Project estimation
 - Refactoring code

+## Key takeaways

+- Big fan of Bulma CSS
+- Amazed by the flexibility of writing code in express JS

 ## Existing Bugs

 - On Editing a project the start date, end date have by default 1 day added to the actual date